S0urC10ud/SmarthomeProductManagement/README.md

     - Project-Name
     - **Services**
         - Service-Name
-        - Serial-Number (not necessarily unique)
+        - Serial-Number (not necessarily unique as multiple products could have independent Service Serial-Numbers - so the 1-n relationship is retained)
         - Max-Date
         - Enabled-Flag
  - **Orders**